 Faithful Christians may find that this is a hard book to read.
 It was a hard book for me to write because it ventured into places in my heart which I had never dared go before.
 As I wrote, I asked questions innocently and honestly, and the answers which came are disturbing.
 You may find it likewise disturbing.
 Nonetheless, I invite you to join me in this difficult process of discovery.

-Christians for twenty centuries have faithfully believed in Jesus, and sworn allegiance to him, and prayed to him, and studied the ancient documents documents about him.
+Christians for twenty centuries have faithfully believed in Jesus, and sworn allegiance to him, and prayed to him, and studied the ancient documents about him.
 They carry scripture verses with them in their hearts and often allow these verses to govern how they live their daily lives.
 They live in conscious relationship with Jesus, and the possession of Jesus in their hearts is in itself satisfying.
 This is what Christians mean by faith, this cherished personal and interpersonal possession.

 This possession exists and is held sacred in faithful hearts, beyond the purview of religion and churches, although it is almost always the case that Jesus comes into a person’s life through a Christian assembly.
 Nourished in Christian assemblies and churches, this faith of individual Christians has remained strong for twenty centuries, withstanding the ravages of time.